hassancodeshub/SpendWise/README.md

 ---

-⚠️ Known Limitations
+## ⚠️ Known Limitations

 - All data is stored locally in the browser — clearing browser storage or switching devices/browsers loses your data unless you've exported a backup.
 - The PIN lock is a local convenience lock, not real security — anyone with access to the device's browser storage can bypass it.
-- Budgets reset on a monthly basis; unspent balance does not automatically roll over into the next month's pool.

 ---

-🏆 Hackathon Pitch
+## 🏆 Hackathon Pitch

-«Most expense trackers tell students where their money went.

-SpendWise helps them decide where their money should go.»
+*«Most expense trackers tell students where their money went.
+SpendWise helps them decide where their money should go.»*

 ---

-Made with ❤️ for students who want to spend wisely and save more.
+*Made with ❤️ for students who want to spend wisely and save more.*